flashbots/flashbots-writings-website/README.md

 ### Deployment

-Changed to the `main` branch are automatically deployed by CI.
+Create a pull-request to the main branch.
+All changes to the `main` branch are automatically deployed by CI to Github Pages.

 ### Steps to publish a new post